Date: September 5th

 What if the body does not function well enough to train the instrument, the instrument needs specific care, or different ways of playing it can affect the sounds of the instrument?
 What if we take the body itself as an instrument, tune it, and join it with other bodies?
 These questions are central at the first Training the Senses Fall Session, Sounding Bodies, with Aart Strootman and Genevieve Murphy.

 Guitarist and composer Aart Strootman (1987) is a pioneer on the stage of contemporary music.
 He studied classical guitar, music theory and musicology, and currently is a PhD candidate at the University of Leiden via the DocArtes program.
 He researches the physical modifications of instruments to find new sounds, starting from the acoustic foundation.
 Aart teaches music history, (advanced) ear training, analysis, philosophy and performance studies at the Fontys School of Arts in Tilburg.
 As a result of winning the Gaudeamus Award in 2017, he wrote W.A.L.L and made custom instruments for it.
 The premiere of this piece will take place on the 4th of September 2019.
-On Saturday, September 7th, Strootman receives the prestigious Matthijs Vermeulen Prize at the Gaudeamus Music Week for his work Shambling Emerge – after after party.
+Strootman received the prestigious Matthijs Vermeulen Prize at the Gaudeamus Music Week in 2019 for his work Shambling Emerge – after after party.

 What is Training the Senses?